 We encourage all Math majors to create and maintain a resume.
 Please see our sample resume, available in several formats below:

 You are welcome to download the sample and adapt it to your own use.
-Note that UA Career Services provides resume checks among their many services.
+Note that the UA office of Student Engagement and Career Development provides resume checks among their many services.

 Students should begin seeking experiences to add to their resume as early in their undergraduate career as possible.
 Employers and graduate programs like to see things like Undergraduate Research Assistantships, Undergraduate Teaching Assistantships, Internships, and REUs.